We regret to say that due to COVID-19 we will be postponing our Participatory Art workshops for everyone’s safety.

 We are looking forward to continuing our art programme and participatory projects for patients, staff and visitors as soon as it’s safe to do so.

-Stitch in Time provides weekly creative textile reminiscence workshops on the RUH older patients units led by our Artist in Residence and co-produced by textile students and volunteers.
+Stitch in Time provides weekly creative art and reminiscence workshops on the RUH older patients units led by Stitch’s lead artist Charlotte Stowell and visiting artist, Edwina Bridgeman.
+The workshops are co-produced by textile students and volunteers.